 Choose Your Ideal Serving Size

-Sticking with one size only is important when purchasing the capsules, a capsule filling machine, and determining your dose.
+Sticking to only one size is essential when purchasing the capsules, a capsule filling machine, and determining your dose.

-The size of the capsule you choose will have a big effect on your dosing, so be sure to choose the size that is best for you.
+The capsule size you choose will significantly affect your dosing, so be sure to choose the best size.

 You can use the chart below to determine which option is right for you, based on the average weight in milligrams of volume in milliliters each capsule holds.